jundalisay/superbnetlify/content/en/research/machiavelli/prince/chapter-12.md

 18considered in some degree the causes of their being good or bad.
 I have also shown the methods by which many have sought to acquire principalities and to hold them.
 It now remains for me to discuss generally -->
-What is the means of attack and defence which go with each of the principalities?
+What is the means of attack and defence in each of the principalities?

 A prince must have his foundations well laid, otherwise he will go to ruin.
 The chief foundations of all states, new, old, or mixed, are good laws and good arms.